JoaoVit0r/linkedin-home/README.md

 # linkedin-home
-Remake a simple linkedin Home page
+Remake a simple LinkedIn Home page

-Made by Joao Vitor e Mayumi (project 1 was with Leonardo)
+Made by João Vitor e Mayumi (project 1 was with Leonardo)

 # Getting Started with Create React App